Emma Suárez: Early life and career beginnings

 Emma Suárez Bodelón was born on 25 June 1964 in Madrid.
-Raised in a family with no significant connection to acting, Suárez attended her first casting at age 14, making her debut performance in Memorias de Leticia Valle, in which she portrayed the title character.
+Raised in a family with no significant connection to acting, Suárez attended her first casting at age 14 after her father saw a casting ad for the film in a newspaper and encouraged her to apply, making her debut performance in Memoirs of Leticia Valle (1979), in which she portrayed the title character.

 From age 15 to 25, she gained experience on stage, performing in plays such as El cementerio de los pájaros, Bajarse al moro and La chunga.
+Early film roles include performances in Double Feature (1984) and Dear Nanny (1986).